svoisen/sean.voisen.org/projects/bluenumi/index.markdown

 title: Bluenumi Clock
 ---

-Bluenumi began with the idea of creating an easy to assemble open-source kit clock that had nixie tube aesthetics, but without the associated cost or potentially dangerous high voltage.
+Bluenumi began with the idea of creating an easy to assemble open-source kit clock that had nixie tube aesthetics, but without the associated cost or *potentially* dangerous high voltage.
 The result is a small, functional, and beautiful desktop clock featuring 100% through-hole electronic components that looks like a nixie clock, but can be built at a fraction of the price.

-The Bluenumi will be available for sale as a kit, as well as in limited pre-assembled batches, in early February 2012.
+The Bluenumi *may* be available for sale as a kit, as well as in limited pre-assembled batches, in early February 2012.

 ### Features

-* Retro incandescent glowing display, featuring Soviet-era IV-9 numitron tubes
+* "Retro" incandescent glowing display, featuring Soviet-era IV-9 numitron tubes
 * A DS1307 real time clock with backup battery for accurate timekeeping and alarm memory preservation during loss of power
 * Blue LED underlighting for each digit, with customizable fading light patterns
 * Programmable alarm